organ-Chip model

 Microsopy images of human hepatocytes in the Liver-Chip after exposure to a toxic compound.
 Images show a concentration-dependent decrease in mitochondria (yellow) in response to treatment with sitaxsentan.

-Concentration-dependent decrease in mitochondria (yellow) in response to treatment with sitaxsentan at 0, 1, 10, and 100 times the unbound human Cmax for 7 days in the Emulate human Liver-Chip.
+Concentration-dependent decrease in mitochondria (yellow) in response to treatment with sitaxsentan at 0, 1, 10, and 100 times the unbound human Cmax for 7 days in the Emulate Liver-Chip S1.

 Hepatotoxicity